So how do you actually master lead guitar vibrato technique?

-Here are 5 tips that will help you master vibrato fast:
+Here are 5 tips that will help you master lead guitar vibrato technique fast:

 1. Know What You Are Looking For

-When you practice vibrato, be clear on what sound you are looking for… and what sound you are NOT looking for.
+When you practice lead guitar vibrato technique, be clear on what sound you are looking for… and what sound you are NOT looking for.

-There IS a very clear difference between good vibrato and bad vibrato.
+There IS a very clear difference between good lead guitar vibrato technique and bad lead guitar vibrato technique.
 Watch the video above to hear many examples of both types of vibrato and pay attention to its sound when you practice.

 (Bad vibrato is the opposite of one or more of those things).

-This does NOT mean that good vibrato must sound “the same way all the time”.
+This does NOT mean that good lead guitar vibrato must sound “the same way all the time”.
 The sound of good vibrato may vary depending on your musical style and context.

 The above 2 examples are both controlled and in tune.
 They may be either good or bad depending on the context they are used in.
 (Of course many other kinds of good vibrato also exist in between these extremes.)